unforced/new-bump/.cursorguides/tracking.md

 2. ✅ Supabase Integration
 3. ✅ Home & Check-In
 4. ✅ Gathering Places
+5. ✅ Friends & Intent

 ### In Progress
-5. 🔄 Friends & Intent
+6. 🔄 Meetups
-   - ⬜ Create Friend Service with CRUD operations
+   - ⬜ Create Meetup Service with CRUD operations
-   - ⬜ Implement Friends Page with friend list
+   - ⬜ Implement Meetups Page with history list
-   - ⬜ Implement UserSelector Component for adding friends
+   - ⬜ Implement MeetupForm Component
-   - ⬜ Implement 'Hope to Bump' toggles
+   - ⬜ Add tests for all new components and services

 ### Upcoming Milestones
-6. ⬜ Meetups
 7. ⬜ Settings
 8. ⬜ Notifications
 9. ⬜ Polish & Deploy

 ## Action Plan

-### Next Steps for Milestone 5: Friends & Intent
+### Next Steps for Milestone 6: Meetups
-1. Create Friend Service with CRUD operations
+1. Create Meetup Service with CRUD operations
-   - Implement functions to create, read, update, and delete friend connections
+   - Implement functions to create, read, update, and delete meetups
    - Add error handling and type safety
    - Write comprehensive tests for all functions

-2. Implement Friends Page with friend list
+2. Implement Meetups Page with history list
-   - Create a page that displays the user's friends
+   - Create a page that displays past meetups
-   - Implement a search/filter functionality
+   - Implement filtering and sorting options
-   - Add a button to open the UserSelector
+   - Add a button to open the MeetupForm

-3. Implement UserSelector Component
+3. Implement MeetupForm Component
-   - Create a component for searching and selecting users
+   - Create a form for logging meetups
-   - Implement search functionality
-   - Add UI for sending friend requests

-4. Implement 'Hope to Bump' toggles
-   - Add toggles to indicate intent to meet with friends
+   - Add form validation and error handling
-   - Implement functionality to update intent status
+   - Implement friend selection

-   - Add visual indicators for mutual intent
+4. Add tests for all new components and services
+   - Write unit tests for the Meetup Service
+   - Write unit tests for the Meetups Page
+   - Write unit tests for the MeetupForm Component

 ## Completed Steps
 - Created project tracking file (now at .cursorguides/tracking.md)